The Philosophy Department encourages student participation in regular discussion groups and colloquia.

 The Department organizes a weekly discussion group, the Jockey Club, including faculty, graduate students, undergraduates, and interested participants from the St. John’s community.
 Many participants also come from other disciplines in the university.

 Graduate students in the department do much of their working and informal socializing in the graduate lounge.
 The lounge has computers for word-processing and Internet use and is a central place for student interaction with one another and with faculty.

-The department also has its own reference room (The Barend Kiefte room) which houses thousands of philosophy texts plus two computers with word-processing and Internet capabilities.
+The department also has its own reference room (The Barend Kiefte room) which houses the departmental library.
 It is a place to study, read, or meet others in the department.

 If you cannot find what you are looking for in the reference room, then you should try the university's excellent library and computer resources.
 The Queen Elizabeth II Library subscribes to more than 85 journals in philosophy.

 The book collection (1.6 million) offers excellent support for graduate level study in philosophy, particularly in metaphysics, ethics and a wide range of historical aspects of philosophy.
 A very good array of reference services supports and extends the resources available in the collection.